What you'll learn

 Define a previous/next connection shape

-The outline path is drawn clockwise around the block, starting at the top left.
-As a result the previous connection is drawn from left to right, while the next connection is drawn from right to left.
+An outline path is drawn clockwise around the block, starting at the top left.
+As a result the previous connection is drawn from left-to-right, while the next connection is drawn from right-to-left.

 Previous and next connections are defined by the same object.
 The object has four properties:

-Define a new function called makeRectangularPreviousConn.
-Note that NOTCH_WIDTH and NOTCH_HEIGHT have already been overridden in the constructor.
+Define a new function called makeRectangularPreviousConn() and put it inside the CustomConstantProvider class definition.
+Note that NOTCH_WIDTH and NOTCH_HEIGHT have already been overridden in the constructor(), so they'll be reused:

 /**

-* Return a rectangular notch for use with previous and next connections.
+* @returns Rectangular notch for use with previous and next connections.

 */